 - Any specific protections against utility disconnections are managed at the state level, or by the voluntary commitments of gas and electric companies.

 - The Low-Income Household Water Assistance Program (LIHWAP) is a federally funded program that offers grants to assist low-income households with water and wastewater bills.
 LIHWAP does not provide grants directly to individuals, so check waterhelp.info to learn about LIHWAP contacts in your state.

 - American Water Works Association – COVID-19 resources

-- Check with local water and sewer commissions regarding water shut-off protections and moratoria.
+- Check with local water and sewer commissions regarding water shut-off protections.

 The Bottom Line

-- Care teams can help households apply for other utility shut-off protections (if eligible), maximize budgets, and arrange payment plans for utility debt that may have accrued.
+- Care teams can help eligible households apply for other utility shut-off protections, maximize budgets, and arrange payment plans for utility debt that may have accrued.

 - CAP agencies are key leaders in the utilities advocacy arena.
 These are the programs that administer fuel assistance applications.